Shifts

 Shift type

-If you're switching between shift types as you're creating a new shift, the shift times, as well as any breaks will always reflect those of the last selected shift type.
-However, if you're switching between shift types as you're editing an existing shift, the shift times, as well as any breaks won't update to reflect those of the last selected shift type.
+If you're switching between shift types as you're creating a new one, the shift times, as well as any breaks will always reflect those of the last selected shift type.
+However, if you're switching between shift types as you're editing an existing shift, the shift times, as well as any breaks, won't update to reflect those of the last selected shift type.

 Date and time

-Select what date and time you want the shift to be added for.
+Select the date and time of the shift you want to add.

 Break(s)

-- The recycling button next to the "Breaks" heading will replace any existing breaks of the shift with what's been configured in shared/local, agreement template-, or agreement-level break calculations.
-You are able to also add additional breaks manually after applying your break calculation rules.
-Note that break calculation rules on agreement template-level can currently only be set up in Classic.
+• The recycling button next to the Breaks heading will replace any existing breaks of the shift with what's been configured in shared/local, agreement template-, or agreement-level break calculations.
+You can also add additional breaks manually after applying your break calculation rules.
 Read more about break calculation rules here.

-Tasks are basically the same as a shift, in the sense that they are built out of shift types.
+Tasks are essentially the same as a shift, in that they are built out of shift types.
 On a task, you need to define shift type and start and end time.
 You add a task directly on a shift.
 You can only add a task within the mother shift's timespan.

 Shift information

-- Section: Select what section of the unit the shift should be placed on.
+• Section: Select which section of the unit the shift should be placed.

 Agreement

-The agreement field is added to the form once you've assigned an employee to the shift in question.
+The agreement field is added to the form once you assign an employee to the shift in question.

-The shift comments will be visible on the shift in both daily and weekly view.
+The shift comments will be visible on the shift in both daily and weekly views of the Schedule view.

 Salary type rules